PERINATAL TELEPSYCHIATRY CLINIC

 HOW DOES IT WORK?

 Healthcare providers refer perinatal (pregnant and post-partum) patients with need of psychiatric assessment.
-Next, our navigator contacts the patient, gathers necessary information and schedules their appointment.
+Next, our navigator contacts your patient, gathers necessary information and schedules their appointment.
 Then, our psychiatrist conducts the assessment appointment.

 This virtual clinic is NOT a crisis service or substitute for an emergency room, and cannot coordinate ER visits, psychiatric hospitalization or law enforcement intervention.